FYS Curriculum & Courses

 Description

-Every Barnard first-year student is required to take a First-Year Seminar during her first or second semester at Barnard.
+Every Barnard first-year student is required to take a First-Year Seminar during their first or second semester at Barnard.
 Transfer students are not required to take First-Year Seminars.

 First-Year Seminars initiate students into the academic life of the College by offering intellectually engaging experiences in which students and faculty from a wide range of home departments work through challenging material, often across disciplinary lines.
 Each one-semester seminar is designed to develop essential skills for college work, such as the ability to read critically and analytically, to speak clearly and effectively, and to write logically and persuasively.